 The construction of a two-story building behind a six-story tower at a five-acre campus is a better use of the site in terms of design and appearance.
 The new building will contain shared spaces including gardens, patios, decks, courtyards; a green roof; and relocated shared activity spaces including chapel, salon and exercise room into new building.
 The new building will be set back sixty-feet from 35th Avenue and approximately fifty-feet from adjacent properties.
 It will feature stucco exterior walls, bay windows, sunshades, projecting trellis structures and color blocks.
 The new building will not exceed the height limit and several two-story residences are located in the neighborhood.
 New gates, fencing, illumination, and landscaping will improve the site's appearance.
+The project will benefit from an improved architectural and site design.

 The enhancements consist of construction compatible with neighborhood building height, retention of existing residences, minimal new surface parking, and preservation and installation of numerous trees.
 The new driveway is along a stretch of 35th Avenue that is better suited for circulation than 34th Avenue, but does not experience particularly heavy traffic.
 Gates will increase safety to the site and residents typically do not travel off-site alone.
 Removal of fences, trees, and new illumination will, however, increase visibility along 35th Avenue.
 All trees on site were analyzed by a certified arborist.
-The proposal consists of the count of one hundred eleven (111) trees to remain through preservation, relocation, and replacements.
-This consists of more trees preserved and installed than originally scheduled.
-Of fifty-six (56) trees proposed for removal, thirty-eight (38) are deemed unhealthy by the arborist.
-Fifty-five (55) trees will be preserved on site (including relocation) including thirty-three (33) palms.
-The complete preservation of a small grove of young Redwoods located close to the main building's north side will again preclude placement of the new building at the location on site most ideally suited to senior citizen users; however, eighteen (18) trees to be removed to accommodate new building footprint will be replaced on site.
+The proposal consists of no decrease to the existing count of trees, to remain through preservation, relocation, and replacements.
+Of those trees proposed for removal, most are deemed unhealthy by the arborist.
+Numerous trees will be preserved on site (including relocation) including many palms.
+The complete preservation of a small grove of young Redwoods located close to the main building's north side will again preclude placement of the new building at the location on site most ideally suited to senior citizen users; however, many trees to be removed to accommodate new building footprint will be replaced on site.
 Additionally, three (3) trees will no longer be removed due to retention of East 18th Street residence.
 Lastly, revisions include installation of a row of trees along 35th Avenue for privacy, and, at the center of the turn-around for enhanced aesthetics.